How to Prepare Your Heart for Easter

 This is a special time in the Church calendar.
 It’s a time when we begin looking ahead and preparing our hearts for Easter.
 This time leading up to Easter is a season is known as the seasons of Lent.

-Lent is the period of time between Ash Wednesday and Resurrection Sunday where the Church sets aside intentional time to fast, pray, read Scripture, and prepare our hearts.
+Lent is the period of time between Ash Wednesday and Resurrection Sunday where the Church sets aside intentional time to fast, pray, read Scripture, and prepare our hearts for Easter.

 We celebrate Easter because on that Sunday morning when Jesus rose from the dead, He accomplished something for us that we couldn’t do for ourselves.
 He freed us from sin and conquered death.
 He made a way for us to live in relationship with Him forever.